Deformation of Quintic Threefolds to the Chordal Variety: Degenerate stable maps to the central fiber

-The chaotic nature of the combinatorial problem encountered earlier works to our advantage, in that we have an enormous amount of freedom in choosing the topological types.
+The amount of freedom in choosing the topological types is remarkable and reassuring.
 The first main assumption is $\beta_1 \equiv [\text{line}]$, that is, we are assuming that all red vertices correspond to fibers of the rulings in the corresponding Hirzebruch surfaces.
 Furthermore, we assume $\mu \equiv 1$, hence all red vertices have degree $2$.
 Then the first branch of equation $(3.4)$ simply reads $\lambda(v) = \lambda(w_1) + \lambda(w_2)$, where $v$ is any red vertex and $w_1,w_2$ are its two neighbors.

-Let $G'$ be the graph obtained from $G$ by suppressing all red vertices and replacing any length $2$ chain in $G$ between two green vertices with an edge.
-Then the second brach of equation (3.4) becomes simply $3\Delta^u \lambda(v) = 5\deg (v) \lambda(v)$, where the discrete Laplacian is now taken relative to $G'$.
+Let $G'$ be the graph obtained from $G$ by suppressing all red vertices and replacing any length $2$ chain in $G$ between two blue vertices with an edge.
+Then the second branch of equation (3.4) becomes simply $3\Delta^u \lambda(v) = 5\deg (v) \lambda(v)$, where the discrete Laplacian is now taken relative to $G'$.
 We further assume that $\deg v \leq 3$ for all vertices of $G'$ and proceed to construct the degenerate curve.

-\textbf{Claim 3.6.} For $d,g \geq 1$, $d \gg g$, there exists a set of data as follows:
+\begin{claim} For $d,g \geq 1$, $d \gg_g 0$, there exists a set of data as follows: